• Skip to primary navigation

 If you're looking for some more candied nut recipes, check out my Caramelized Almonds or Pecan Praline Morsels.
 If you'd like some more treats you can give as gifts, check out my Ultimate Easy Holiday Edible Gift Guide or 11 Festive Homemade Christmas Treats.

 I hope you liked this recipe for Southern Candied Pecans as much as I do.
 If so, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.
+Also, if you'd like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you'll come back!